DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 ## C4d.
 The Dancing Fire
 As dusk descends around the campfire, the Vistani serve the players a dinner of a hearty stew of rabbit, potatoes, turnips, lentils, and parsnips alongside hearty chunks of flatbread.
 As they eat, Eliza asks the players about their next destination.
 If the players note that they are headed toward Vallaki or otherwise indicate an interest in staying the night, Stanimir invites them to rest at the camp overnight, noting that the roads can be long and dangerous beyond Madam Eva’s wagons.

 If he hasn’t already, Arturi asks the players for news from Barovia, inquiring specifically whether they have encountered a man named Rudolph van Richten.
-If asked about his interest, Arturi notes quietly that Van Richten is an acquaintance friend of his, and that he had recently heard a rumor that he had been seen traveling to Barovia.
+If asked about his interest, Arturi notes quietly that Van Richten is an acquaintance of his, and that he had recently heard a rumor that he had been seen traveling to Barovia.
+(This is a lie.
+A player who succeeds on a DC 10 Wisdom (Insight) check discerns that Arturi is speaking slightly too quickly.
+Arturi doesn't reveal the truth if challenged, and instead merely shrugs and says, "Believe what you choose to believe.")
 Arturi is unsure whether he believes Van Richten to be dead, but suspects that he still lives—if for no other reason than that he has heard the old man is impressively hard to kill.

+> [!info]+ **Insight Checks**
+> Do not invite players to make Insight checks unprompted.
+Instead, allow players to ask for information regarding an NPC's body language or truthfulness before inviting them to make one.

 After dinner, Stanimir cheerfully informs the players that, as guests at a Vistani fire, they are now expected to play the Game of Stories, and asks whether the players will accept.
 To play, each participant must put up a wager, which can be an object of small monetary, intellectual, or sentimental value.
 Each participant must then share a story to make a man “laugh or weep.”
 Each time a story is told, the other participants in the game must guess whether the story is truth, falsehood, or both.
 At the end of the game, the participant with the most correct guesses wins the pot.